byuflowlab/CCBlade.jl/docs/src/tutorial.md

 # indices correspond to which airfoil is used at which station
 af_idx = [1, 1, 2, 3, 4, 4, 5, 6, 6, 7, 7, 8, 8, 8, 8, 8, 8]

+# create airfoil array
+airfoils = aftypes[af_idx]

 nothing # hide
 ```

 We can now define the rotor geometry.
-We will use the broadcasting syntax to create all the sections at once.

 ```@example wt
-sections = Section.(r, chord, theta, aftypes[af_idx])
-nothing # hide
+rotor = Rotor(r, chord, theta, airfoils, Rhub, Rtip, B, turbine, precone) nothing # hide
 ```

-Next, we need to specify the inflow conditions.
-At a basic level the inflow conditions need to be defined as a struct defined by Inflow.
+Next, we need to specify the operating conditions.
+At a basic level the inflow conditions need to be defined as a struct defined by OperatingPoint.
 The parameters `mu` and `asound` are optional if Reynolds number and Mach number respectively are used in the airfoil functions.

 ```@docs
-Inflow
+OperatingPoint
 ```

 The coordinate system for Vx and Vy is shown at the top of [Wind Turbine](@ref).
-In general, different inflow conditions will exist at every location along the blade.
+In general, different inflow conditions will exist at every location along the blade, which is why Vx and Vy are arrays that should correspond to the radial `r` locations.
 The above type allows one to specify an arbitrary input definition, however, convenience methods exist for a few typical inflow conditions.
-For a typical wind turbine inflow you can use the `windturbineinflow` function, which is based on the angles and equations shown below.
+For a typical wind turbine operating point you can use the `windturbine_op_` function, which is based on the angles and equations shown below.

 ![](angles.png)